Primary

 Also targets: Shoulders

-Want Incline Cable Fly in your program?
+See where Incline Cable Fly fits in your weekly plan

 Set an incline bench between cable pulleys set low.